jsnhu/jsnhu.github.io/_posts/2019-03-08-spl-scheduling-1.md

 for i in 1:staff
     @constraint(m, sum( x[i,j] for j in union(sat_shift,sun_shift)) <= 1)
 end
+# here we use the category arrays from earlier to construct this constraint easily
+# rather than manually enumerating the j-value of sat/sun shifts
 ```
 5. Desk employees cannot work shelving shifts.
 6. Shelving employees cannot work desk shifts.